Generalized tonic–clonic seizure: Phases

 The clonic phase is an evolution of the tonic phase and is caused by muscle relaxations superimposed on the tonic phase muscle contractions.
-This phase is longer than the tonic phase with the total ictal period usually lasting no longer than 1 min.
+This phase is longer than the tonic phase with the total ictal period usually lasting no longer than one minute.
 Skeletal muscles will start to contract and relax rapidly, causing convulsions.
 These may range from exaggerated twitches of the limbs to violent shaking or vibrating of the stiffened extremities.
 The patient may roll and stretch as the seizure spreads.
 Initially, these contractions may be high frequency and low amplitude, which will progress to decreased frequency and high amplitude.
 An eventual decrease in contraction amplitude just before seizure cessation is also typical.